griddynamics/rnd-aws-starter-kits/visual-quality-control-lookout-vision/README.md

 ## How to Use the starting kit

 - Create named profiles under the  `~/.aws/credentials (Linux & Mac) or %USERPROFILE%\.aws\credentials (Windows)`
-- Provide name of the lookout project, bucket and location in config.yml
+- Provide name of the lookout project, bucket and location and stored them in config.yml
-- If s3 bucket is not created run cell `Create bucket`
+- If s3 bucket is not created, run cell `Create bucket`
 - Store video file that should be processed under the `./data/raw/` folder
 - (Optional) Adjust hyperparameters in notebook `aws_video_quality_control_starting_kit` under `Object detection functions`, `Lookout for vision related functions` and `Multi-object tracking` sections
 - Run notebook e2e